-The Chair of Institutes of Medicine embraces the doctrine of the Functions of the body as executed in health-or Physiology proper-with its applications to Pathology, Hygiene, and Therapeutics.
-As the first and last branches, however, fall, also, under other Chairs, the relations of Physiology to them are touched upon briefly.
+The Chair of Institutes of Medicine embraces the doctrine of the Functions of the body as executed in health-or Physiology proper, with its applications to Pathology, Hygiene and Therapeutics.
+As the first and last branches, however, fall under other Chairs, the relations of Physiology to them are touched upon briefly.

 It is the object of the Professor to teach fully the doctrine of the healthy function, as the only true point of departure for every pathological consideration.
-With this view, after describing the formation of the tissues from the cell-germ of modern physiologists, and alluding as far as his time will permit to the modern doctrines of histogeny or the development of the tissues, he takes up the functions successively.
+With this view, after describing the formation of the tissues from the cell-germ of modern physiologists, and alluding as far as his time will permit to the modern doctrines of Histogeny or the development of the tissues, he takes up the functions successively, and passes through 1.
+The Vital, comprising Innervation, Respiration, and Circulation: 2.
+The Nutritive, comprising Digestion, Absorption, Nutrition, Calorification and Secretion: 3.
+The Animal, comprising Sensibility and Muscular Motion: and 4.
+The Generative.

-In pointing out the healthy manifestations-of Respiration, for example-he first describes the anatomy of the apparatus, but so far only as is necessary for comprehending the function; the physical and chemical properties of atmospheric air in their hygienic and other relations to the subject; the mechanical and chemical phenomena of respiration, and the nature of the sounds rendered in health, on percussing and auscultating the chest, follow in due order; the main pathological aberrations are next investigated, and general inferences of a therapeutical character deduced.
+In pointing out the healthy manifestations-of Respiration for example-he first describes the anatomy of the apparatus, but so far only as is necessary for comprehending the function: the physical and chemical properties of atmospheric air in their hygienic and other relations to the subject; the mechanical and chemical phenomena of respiration, and the nature of the sounds rendered in health, on percussing and auscultating the chest, follow in due order: the main pathological aberrations are next investigated, and general inferences of a therapeutical character deduced.